kqdtran/learning-lab/stack/PITCHME.md

 ### Infrastructure (end)

-- So far, lots of buzzwords and braindumps
+- Questions so far?
-- Questions?
+- Let's talk about our specific stack next!

 ---